3.4 Communication & Documentation

 | Skin looked bad | Reddened area noted over the sacrum during turning; skin intact.
 Nurse notified. |

-Record measurements in the required units: mL for output, percentage for meal intake, mmHg for blood pressure, beats per minute for pulse.
+Record measurements in the required units: mL for fluids, percentage for meal intake, mmHg for blood pressure, and beats per minute for pulse.
+Chart promptly and only what you personally did or observed.

 Error And Incident Reporting

-For a documentation error on paper, follow facility policy: draw a single line through the entry, write the correction, then date and initial.
-Do not erase, white out, or delete.
-Never chart care before it is done and never chart for another person.
+For a paper charting error: draw a single line through the entry so it stays readable, write the correction, then date and initial.
+Do not erase, white out, or delete — those look like falsification.
+Never chart care before it is done, and never chart for another person.

-For an incident such as a fall, keep the resident safe, notify the nurse immediately, and complete the incident report with objective facts only.
-An incident report records what happened; it is not a place to assign blame or guess at causes.
+For an incident such as a fall: keep the resident safe, do not move the resident if injury is possible, notify the nurse immediately, then complete the incident report using objective facts only (where the resident was found, position, what the resident said, who was notified, the time).
+An incident report records what happened — it is not a place to assign blame or guess at causes.

 Which of these is an example of objective information a Florida CNA should document?